+Basic Select transitions Displays a list of transitions for you to select and plays each transition, variation, or effect in the Preview as you select it.
 Select all: Selects all the transitions and displays them randomly.
 Clear all: Clears any selected transitions.
-These transitions do not work with the 2-up, 4-up and Collage transitions.
-These transitions do not work with the 2-up, 4-up and Collage 롣 the 2-up, 4-up and Collage variations.
-Click the drop-down list to select from the following: • None : Uses no variations.
+These transitions do not work with the 2-up, 4-up and Collage variations.
+Variations Click the drop-down list to select from the following: None: Uses no variations.
 Pan and Zoom: Zooms in and pans across each slide during the time it is displayed.
 2-up: Displays two images at a time.
 4-up: Displays four images at a time.
 Collage: Displays images as a collage where images overlap each other.
-Click the drop-down list to select from the following: • None : Uses no effects.
+Effects Click the drop-down list to select from the following: • None : Uses no effects.
 Black & White: Displays all images in grayscale.
 Sepia: Displays all images in sepia.
 Vivid: Increases the saturation of the images to make colors brighter Soft: Blurs images slightly for a softening effect.
-Specifies the background color.
+Background color Specifies the background color.
 Click the color picker to select or change the color.
 Click Other to set a custom color in the Color dialog .
-Specifies how long you want the slideshow to display each image.
+Slide duration (sec) Specifies how long you want the slideshow to display each image.

 Advanced General settings Select or clear any of the following options: Stretch images to fit screen: Enlarges small images to fill the entire screen.
 Play embedded audio: Plays any audio clips embedded in the images.
 Stretch video to fit screen: Enlarges video files to fill the entire screen.
 Autohide control bar: Hides the slideshow controls whenever the cursor stops moving for more than a few seconds.
 Loop: Repeats the slideshow after displaying the last image.
 Slide order Select one of the following options to specify the order to display your images: Forward Shuffle Music directory Displays music from the previously- selected folders, or you can click Browse to find a new folder.
 Text Display header text Displays a text caption at the top of each image.
 Set the options to specify the text you want to display.
 Display footer text Displays a text caption at the bottom of each image.
 Set the options to specify the text you want to display.
-Save current settir ngs as default Retains the current settings on all of the tabbed pages and applies them the next time you view a slideshow.
+Save current settings as default Retains the current settings on all of the tabbed pages and applies them the next time you view a slideshow.